 How we can help

-Crime can impact you in many ways – emotionally, mentally, physically, financially and practically.
+Crime can impact victims in many ways – emotionally, mentally, physically, financially and practically.
 That’s why Victim Support Scotland is here to help.

-Our support workers and volunteers are available to you in person, over the phone and in the courts throughout Scotland.
+Our support workers and volunteers are available to victims of crime and witnesses in person, over the phone and in the courts throughout Scotland.
 We support you no matter who you are, and no matter what the crime.

 You can access our services regardless of whether you have reported the crime or not to the police.
 Our services are free, independent and confidential.*